mikesklein/MBTI_Classifier/README.md

 	•	Variety of text formats: Includes forum discussions, which resemble tweets in informal tone and length.
 	•	Data diversity: Covers a wide range of topics, enabling the exploration of linguistic patterns associated with MBTI traits.

-### Ethical Considerations and Preprocessing

-The tweets used in this project were collected in adherence to ethical guidelines, ensuring compliance with data privacy standards.
-Sensitive data, such as usernames and identifiable information, was excluded to maintain anonymity.
-Preprocessing steps included:
-- Noise Reduction: Removing non-alphanumeric characters, links, and extraneous formatting.
-- Sampling: Selecting 400 samples for computational feasibility and controlled evaluation.

-By leveraging these data sources and preprocessing steps, this project ensures a robust framework for evaluating the efficacy of local LLMs in personality classification.
-The use of local models further enhances data privacy by avoiding transmission of sensitive information to external servers.

 ## Results:

 ### First Run: